brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

       icon : "fas fa-address-card"
       content : "It is a common requirement of information security programs to replicate the threat of social engineering attacks through regular penetration tests."

     # feature item loop
-    - name : "Ransomware Negotiators"
+    - name : "Ransomware Negotiator"
       icon : "fas fa-comments-question-check"
       content : "Highly experienced ransomware negotiators, who have deployed against organised crime groups, recognised hacker groups and bad actors, we are positioned to help you in your time of need."

 ######################### Service #####################
 service: